nhcarrigan/general-documentation/docs/projects/discord-birthday-bot/privacy.md

 In order to operate, the application collects and stores the following data:

-- Discord server ID: The application stores the Discord server ID to associate database records with specific Discord servers.
+- Discord user ID: The application stores your discord user ID to associate your database record with your Discord account.
-- Verification Details: The application stores the configured verification question, answers, and role to assign.
+- Birthday: The application stores the birthday you provide to know when to post the daily message.

 ## Right to Request Data

-A server owner may request to view the data via our [support server](https://chat.nhcarrigan.com).
+At any time, you may request a complete copy of your data stored by the application.
+Requests must be done via our [support server](https://chat.nhcarrigan.com) from the Discord account the data belongs to.
+This ensures that a user cannot impersonate you and request your data.

 ## Right to Removal

-A server owner may request removal of data by kicking the bot from the server, or reaching out to our support team in [our support server](https://chat.nhcarrigan.com).
+At any time, you may request complete removal of your stored data.
+Requests must be done via our [support server](https://chat.nhcarrigan.com) from the Discord account the data belongs to.
+This ensures that a user cannot impersonate you and request your data.
+This will **not** opt you out of future data collection unless specifically requested.

-## Right to OptOut
+## Right to Opt Out

-As no user information is collected, individual users do not have an opt out process.
-Servers may opt out of data collection by removing the bot.
+At any time, you may request to opt out of data collection for this application by requesting removal of your data and discontinuing interaction with the application.

 ## Data Retention